-The PCRAFI Insurance Pilot was proved effective as a means of providing rapid response, post-disaster financing after two insurance payouts to participating countries.
+The PCRAFI Insurance Pilot was proven effective as a means of providing rapid response, post-disaster financing after two insurance payouts were made to participating countries.
 During the three-year pilot supported by Japan, six countries selected policies for parametric insurance coverage against major tropical cyclones and earthquakes/tsunamis.
-To date, two payouts were made for an aggregate amount of US\$3.2 million: (i) Tonga received US\$1.3 million following Tropical Cyclone Ian in January 2014, and (ii) Vanuatu received US\$1.9 million following Tropical Cyclone Pam in March 2015.
-The payouts were among the first injections of cash each received, both within ten days of the event.
-(See Payout History, Annex V)
+To date, three payouts were made for an aggregate amount of US\$6.7 million: Tonga received US\$1.3 million following Tropical Cyclone lan in January 2014 and again in February 2018, a US\$3.5 million payout following Tropical Cyclone Gita; and Vanuatu received US\$1.9 million following Tropical Cyclone Pam in March 2015.
+These payouts were among the first injections of emergency funds, all three received within ten days of the event.
+(See Payout History, Annex V).

 With the decision by Ministers of Finance to develop a regional catastrophe risk insurance, a Multi-Donor Trust Fund (MDTF) was established to catalyze disaster risk financing solutions for PICs.
-In response to a call for financing and capacity building at FEMM '15, the World Bank Group collaborated with donor partners to secure over US\$40 million in grant funds to establish the PCRAFI MDTF with generous contributions from Germany, Japan, the United Kingdom and
+In response to a call for financing and capacity building at FEMM'15, the World Bank collaborated with donor partners to secure over US\$40 million in grant funds to establish the PCRAFI MDTF with generous contributions from Germany, Japan, the United Kingdom and the United States.
+The MDTF provides critical financing to accelerate access to the reinsurance market, namely through the Pacific